Jump to section:

 See particular sponsor terms and conditions for non-FDP sponsored projects

-- PI or Co-PI leaving the project and/or being replaced by alternate investigators.
+- PI leaving the project and/or being replaced by alternate investigators.
 An administrative change proposal should be routed to institutionally capture approvals for the changes, and then the prior approval request can be submitted to the sponsor.
 For complete change of principal investigator see the Award Transfer page.